-- (a) Preparation of strategic plans to assure the cost-efficient and equitable delivery of services across the state: - (b) Administration of statewide initiatives and provision of statewide services; and - (c) Coordination of distance education.
+- (a) Preparation of strategic plans to assure the cost-efficient and equitable delivery of services across the state; - (b) Administration of statewide initiatives and provision of statewide services; and - (c) Coordination of distance education.

-Prior to the creation of the ESUCC, the legislature passed LB 1208 (2006) which created the Distance Education Council (DEC).
+Prior to the creation of the ESUCC, the legislature passed LB 1208 (2006), which created the Distance Education Council (DEC).
 The duties and responsibilities of the DEC were transferred to the ESUCC with the passage of LB 603.

-As the administrators for the ESUs discussed the formation of the ESUCC, they considered the intent of LB 603.
+While discussing the formation of the ESUCC, the administrators for the ESUs considered the intent of LB 603.
 In consultation with legal counsel, policy makers, and various State officials, it was decided that all statewide activities offered in partnership by the ESUs would be placed under the umbrella of the ESUCC.
 In order to transition to the new structure, the ESUCC established a master services agreement with each ESU.
 Additionally, fiscal agents for each of the projects were continued in the transition to the ESUCC.

-The ESUCC met in April 2010 in planning session and adopted a new organizational chart and administrative structure to manage the statewide projects by September 1, 2010.
+In April 2010, the ESUCC held a planning session and adopted a new organizational chart and administrative structure to manage the statewide projects by September 1, 2010.
 The new organizational structure organized each of the statewide projects under the administration of a single entity and under management of the ESUCC Executive Director.
 Much of this transition, including centralizing the accounting, policies, and procedures, was completed during the summer of 2010.

 Although complete, this transition continues presently with the review of policies and procedures, as well as the development of strategic plans for each project and the ESUCC as a whole.
-Additionally, Title 92 NAC 84-003.02.A1 provides the following:
+Additionally, Title 92 NAC 84-003.02A1 provides the following:

-The ESU Administrator or his or her designee shall participate in two jointly established meetings with representatives of the Department and the ESU Coordinating Council annually to establish the focus and coordination of necessary core services based on priorities and needs that are identified through the analysis of data.
+The ESU administrator or his or her designee shall participate in two jointly established meetings with representatives of the Department and the ESU Coordinating Council annually to establish the focus and coordination of necessary core services based on priorities and on needs that are identified through the analysis of data.